probil/vue-socket.io-extended/README.md

 ```
 Or computed properties, methods and hooks.
 Treat them as computed properties that are available in all components

-## :evergreen_tree: Vuex Store integration
+## :evergreen_tree: Vuex Store Integration

+#### Setup

-To enable Vuex integration just pass the store as the third argument, e.g.:
+To set up Vuex integration just pass the store as the third argument.
+In a Vue CLI project, you might do this in the `src/main.js` file.
+Example:

 ```js
 import VueSocketIOExt from 'vue-socket.io-extended';
 import io from 'socket.io-client';